 - To be proactive by identifying opportunities for collaborative efforts.

-- The task force provides onsite domestic violence training for religious groups and communities of color.
+- WOCTF provides onsite domestic violence training for religious groups and communities of color.